What a first half. That could be the sportsbook refrain as the Tokyo Olympics approach midpoint.

 William Hill and golf betting odds at Olympics

-William Hill builds upon its PGA popularity for the Olympic version, which occurs in the final weekend of July.
+William Hill (Caesars NJ) builds upon its PGA popularity for the Olympic version, which occurs in the final weekend of July.
 Some of the world’s top golfers are showcased for this four-day affair.

 So, guess who grabbed the first-round lead?
 None other than Sepp Straka, the Austrian who missed the cut at the 3M tournament last week.